 Emphasis on Building Envelope.
 Our strong presence in the Building Materials category has allowed us to grow additional product lines, such as roofing and insulation products, in the Building Envelope segment.
 By acquiring Malarkey and Duro-Last (each as defined in Note 4 (Acquisitions) to our audited historical combined financial statements included elsewhere in this information statement) in 2022 and 2023, respectively, we bolstered our roofing system offerings and positioned ourselves to meet growing demand for re-roofing and new builds.
+Our Building Envelope segment accounted for 36% of our revenues for the three months ended March 31, 2025, up from 34% of our revenues in the three months ended March 31, 2024.
 Our Building Envelope segment accounted for 29%, 27% and 28% of our revenues for the years ended December 31, 2024, 2023 and 2022, respectively.
 We intend to continue building out our Building Envelope segment through expansions, acquisitions and development of additional solutions and products, as we believe this will unlock long-term value creation.
 Such expansions and acquisitions depend on our ability to raise capital and seamlessly integrate new products into our current product mix.